Rob McElhenney: Career

-Mac had his first major acting role with a small part in the 1997 film The Devil's Own, though his role was cut out of the final edit; the same thing eventually happened to him in Wonder Boys.
-He followed this with small parts in the films A Civil Action, and Thirteen Conversations About One Thing.
-He later had more substantial parts in the films Latter Days and The Tollbooth, and a guest role in the Law & Order episode "Thrill".
+McElhenney had his first major acting role with a small part in the 1997 film The Devil's Own, though his role was cut out of the final edit; the same thing eventually happened to him in Wonder Boys (2000).
+He followed this with small parts in the films A Civil Action (1998) and Thirteen Conversations About One Thing (2001).
+He later had more substantial parts in the films Latter Days (2003) and The Tollbooth (2004), and a guest role in the Law & Order episode "Thrill".
 When he was 21, a screenplay he wrote was optioned with Paul Schrader attached to direct, but the project fell through after a year of edits and rewrites.

-Initially based in New York City, Mac moved to Los Angeles at the age of 25.
+Initially based in New York City, McElhenney moved to Los Angeles at the age of 25.
 When he was 27 years old, he was waiting tables between acting jobs and had met Glenn Howerton through his agent, as well as meeting Charlie Day while shooting a horror film in New York City.
 His idea for a sitcom starring himself, Howerton, and Day came from a suggestion originally made by one of his closest childhood friends.
 The pilot was filmed on a budget of $200 and pitched to various cable networks.
-After receiving offers from many of the networks, Mac chose to sign with FX as they allowed him more creative freedom, and the show was eventually titled It's Always Sunny in Philadelphia.
-Mac was contracted as its showrunner, while both Howerton and Day were listed as executive producers.
+After receiving offers from many of the networks, McElhenney chose to sign with FX/FXX, as they allowed him more creative freedom, and the show was eventually titled It's Always Sunny in Philadelphia.
+McElhenney was contracted as its showrunner, while both Howerton and Day were listed as executive producers.
+In December 2021, It's Always Sunny became the longest-running live-action American comedy of all time with the release of its 15th season.
+As of April 2026, the series is still ongoing, with its 18th season in the works.